hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_combine_chipQC_and_metrics.md

 The SSD score is a measure used to indicate evidence of enrichment.
 It provides a measure of read pileup across the genome and is computed by looking at the standard deviation of signal pile-up along the genome normalised to the total number of reads.
 A "good" or enriched sample typically has regions of significant read pile-up so **a higher SSD is more indicative of better enrichment**.

 In our dataset, higher scores are observed for the Pou5f1 replicates compared to the Nanog replicates.
 This might suggest that  there is greater enrichment in the Pou5f1 samples, but we cannot conclude that without first looking at some of the other metrics described below.

-Since SSD scores are dependent on the degree of total genome wide signal pile-up, they can be sensitive to regions of artificially high signal as well as genuine ChIP enrichment.
-Thus, we must make sure that the high SSD in Pou5f1 is actually a result of ChIP enrcihment and not some unknown artifacts.
+Basically, SSD scores are dependent on the degree of total genome wide signal pile-up, and therefore they are sensitive to regions of artificially high signal in addition to genuine ChIP enrichment.
+So we need to look closely at the rest of the output of ChIPQC to be sure that the high SSD in Pou5f1 is actually a result of ChIP enrichment and not some unknown artifact(s).

 **RiP: Fraction of Reads in Peaks**